Last Updated: January 12th, 2021

-This is a form of insurance that gives you extra lawsuit coverage of $1 million or more.
-If you’re sued, your umbrella insurance offers money for defense costs — which can easily go into the tens and sometimes hundreds of thousands of dollars.
+If you’re sued, your umbrella insurance offers money for defense costs.
+These costs can easily go into the tens and sometimes hundreds of thousands of dollars.

 Then for every million more, expect it to go up another $100.
 And there are other benefits, too.
 If your family is ordered by a court to pay medical expenses for someone else, your umbrella insurance should cover that as well.

 So, really, if you have a lot that your family can lose, whether a life insurance policy or other assets, you should look into buying umbrella insurance.

 Of course, you might ask: I’m already protected from some of these liability scenarios through my homeowner’s insurance and car insurance, right?

 Yes — but probably nowhere near the $1 million in coverage mark.